Dealing with stress can be a difficult challenge for many people. Stress management is an important way to alleviate negative emotions.

 For example, a major project at work may become a severe stressor for you when all the job’s challenging factors are combined.
 The project becomes less overwhelming and emotional for you by deconstructing the project and assessing each section or step individually.

 Emotion-focused coping mechanisms allow for personal reflection and will enable you to address issues more effectively.
-It provides you the advantage of using psychological resources and research to employ a strategy that will work for you while remaining calm and reducing any negative emotions you may be having in the process.
+It provides you the advantage of using psychological resources and research to employ a strategy that will work for you while remaining calm and reducing any bad emotions you may be having in the process.

 Strategies for Coping with Distress

-In these types of situations, problem-focused strategies only work effectively once the stressors are viewed through a realistic lens instead of dwelling on the issue and internally inflating its importance.
+In these types of situations, problem-focused coping strategies only work effectively once the stressors are viewed through a realistic lens instead of dwelling on the issue and internally inflating its importance.

 1. Cognitive Reframing